The Sea Chase: Production

-Warner Bros bought the film rights to the novel, which was published in 1948, and John Wayne was announced for the lead in June 1951, with Bolton Mallory reported to be working on the script.
+Warner Bros.
+Pictures bought the film rights to the novel, which was published in 1948, and John Wayne was announced for the lead in June 1951, with Bolton Mallory reported to be working on the script.
 Soon after, James Warner Bellah was announced as working on the script.

 Production of the film was delayed for a while.
-In August 1953 John Farrow, who had made Hondo with Wayne, signed as director.
+In August 1953, John Farrow, who had made Hondo with Wayne, signed as director.
 Frank Nugent rewrote the script.
 Filming finally began in September 1954.
-MGM loaned Lana Turner to the production for this film.
+MGM lent Lana Turner to the production for this film.

 John Wayne later said Farrow "didn't really have a great deal to do with" Hondo because it was a Batjac production and "Everything was set up before he came on it.
 But he did direct Sea Chase and prove to me that he should not be put in charge of a producer-director position.
 He failed to tell the good story that was in the book.
 But now, we're talking about a matter of opinion and that's only my opinion.
 For some, he may be considered a fine director."

 Although both the Caribbean Sea and the coastline of Mexico were considered as shooting locations, some parts of the film were shot in the waters around the Hawaiian Islands.

 John Wayne came down with ear infections twice during the shooting of the film, and two other actors received infections due to skin diving.

 The song that Lana Turner sings is "Steh' Ich im Finster Mitternacht", which is also known as "Treue Liebe".
 The German song had English lyrics written specifically for the film.